Many group health insurers will reimburse the services of Registered Social Workers if the employer requests it.

 - Timely access to professional mental health services is key for sustaining and retaining a healthy workforce.
 Healthy workplaces benefit everyone: employers, employees and their families, and our wider communities. https://bit.ly/coverSW

 - Hundreds of social workers in NS have gone through additional screening to ensure they hold core clinical competence and become Private Practitioners.
 They provide high-quality counselling and therapy in communities across the province. https://bit.ly/coverSW

 - Social workers who practice with a clinical focus can be found across Nova Scotia.
 Many offer services remotely, using phone and video calls.
 Ensuring their services makes mental health care more accessible for rural Nova Scotians. https://bit.ly/coverSW

-- Social work addresses clients’ needs in the context of their environments rather than pathologizing them individually.
+- Social work addresses clients’ needs in the context of their environment and connections to other people.
 Private Practitioners can also provide evidence-based therapies, supporting people to enhance their mental health. https://bit.ly/coverSW

 - Access to public mental health services is not timely; waiting lists are long.
 Ask your employer to help bridge the gap by adding social work services to your insurance plan. https://bit.ly/coverSW

 You can also share these images online (click one to enlarge the image):